About Better World Advisors

-Based on a remark by Bill Clinton in a 1992 interview, that Muhammad Younus, founder of the Grameen Bank, "should be given a Nobel Prize", Brian then took the idea and did the original work for the nomination process and team that made it happen.
+Based on a remark by Bill Clinton in a 1992 interview, that Muhammad Yunus, founder of the Grameen Bank, "should be given a Nobel Prize", Brian then took the idea and did the original work for the nomination process and team that made it happen.
+Brian aranged for Charlie Rose to interveiw professor Yunus for a full hour in 2004.
 The Nobel Peace Prize was awarded jointly to Muhammad Yunus and Grameen Bank in 2006.

 For 30 years Brian has been active in the global movement to "make poverty history".
 As a marathon runner in the mid-80s he got involved with World Runners.
 In May of 1986 he ran in Sport Aid, with 20 million runners in 274 cities, wich raised $100 million for famine relief in Africa.
 That experience inspired his idea for Human Race Day, a social business focused achieving the UN's Sustainable Development Goals.

 Brian is an active global partner in RESULTS and the ONE Campaign working on creating global political will to end extreme poverty.
 He worked on UNICEF's ten-year campaign to achieve the goals of the 1990 UN World Summit for Children.
 That campaign was the origin of the Millennium Development Goals campaign.
 From 2006 to 2010 Brian organized annual Stand Up events for the UN Millennium Development Goals (MDGs) in San Francisco.